nehagithub07/nine-kiwi-nextjs/README.md

 ## 📧 Contact

-For inquiries or support, please reach out to nehasaniya465@gmail.com and [nehagithub07@gmail.com](mailto:nehagithub07@gmail.com).
+For inquiries or support, please reach out to nehasaniya465@gmail.com